jayden-andrews/Notaz/README.md

-# NotationStation
+# Notaz

 ## Elevator Pitch
 Can you read sheet music?
-If not, you’re not alone. **Notation Station** is a full-stack learning app designed for beginners, using interactive exercises to help users quickly build confidence and fluency in reading music.
+If not, you’re not alone. **Notaz** is a full-stack learning app designed for beginners, using interactive exercises to help users quickly build confidence and fluency in reading music.

 ---

 ## Problem Statement
 The ability to read sheet music is becoming less common, especially among self-taught musicians.
-Existing tools can feel overwhelming or outdated, so **Notation Station** makes learning approachable through simple, structured, and engaging practice.
+Existing tools can feel overwhelming or outdated, so **Notaz** makes learning approachable through simple, structured, and engaging practice.

 ---